An investment in knowledge always pays

 Initial Fees and Deposits

 The application fee of $100 is a one-time fee for application processing and testing.
 An Enrollment Deposit of $500 is due when you accept admission to the school.
 This is a one-time deposit that remains on deposit while your student is enrolled.
-Enrollment Deposits are refundable upon graduation, a family move out of the area, or notice in writing before the annual deadline set by the school each year.
+Enrollment Deposits are refundable upon graduation, a family moves out of the area, or notice in writing before the annual deadline set by the school each year.
 The deadline for deposit refunds for the 2020-2021 academic year is March 2, 2020.

 Variable Tuition Plan